12 Magazine Subscriptions For Kids Who Are Into Art, Science, Nature, And Getting Mail

-Despite declining circulation, shrinking ad revenues, and the fact everyone has a smartphone, the world of children’s paper magazines remains rather robust (thanks to non-profits!).
-Some have been in business for 60 years (almost retirement time for Ranger Rick) and some bucked the trends and just started publishing (like Kazoo).
+Despite declining circulation, shrinking ad revenues, and the fact everyone has a smartphone, the world of kids magazines remains rather robust (thanks to non-profits!).
+Some children‘s magazines been in business for 60 years (almost retirement time for Ranger Rick) and some bucked the trends and just started publishing (like Kazoo).
 As your kid runs to the mailbox to get the latest issues, you can wax nostalgic about when you used to grab everything from Archie comics to Mad Magazine from the supermarket checkout.
-Fortunately, these mags actually teach your kid something — and not just about why a ginger high schooler was always trying to get Betty and Veronica into a 3-way.
+Fortunately, these magazines for kids actually teach them something — and not just about why a ginger high schooler was always trying to get Betty and Veronica into a 3-way.

 Ages 5 – 10